Innovative and digital approaches in health and welfare (DHV310)

 Course coordinator:

 The course will be given in the form of 2 seminars and self-study.
-The seminars will be initiated by an introduction lecture by the course coordinators.
+The seminars will contain lectures by the course coordinators and teachers.
 The outcomes of the seminars will be debated in plenum and by oral presentations from the individual participants.
 A detailed timetable will be made available at the beginning of the course-semester.